6 Strength Training Goals That Will Boost Your Workout Results

 Endurance

-The results you get from training this way: The outcome of training for endurance is the ability to lift things for longer periods of time.
+The outcome of training for endurance is the ability to lift things for longer periods of time.
 Think about times you need to move for a long time without getting fatigued- this is where endurance shines!
 When we apply endurance training to squats (I’ll use squats as an example for each goal), this could look like not getting tired or sore when you have to climb many flights of stairs.

-How to do it: Use high reps and lighter weights.
+Use high reps and lighter weights.
 Usually 12-20 reps per set puts you in the endurance range, but if you are newer to strength training you might get that same experience with fewer than 12 reps in each set.
 Aim for an RPE of 6-8.
 You’ll want to use a weight that is light enough (or no weight) for you to complete all the reps and still feel like you could do 1-2 more if you really had to.
 Lots of different equipment can be used for endurance training because of the lower weights, such as kettlebells, dumbbells, medicine balls, and resistance bands.

 Maximum Strength

-The results you get from training this way: The outcome of training for maximum strength is getting as strong as possible.
+The outcome of training for maximum strength is getting as strong as possible.
 You want to move something very heavy for a short period of time, the opposite of endurance training.
 When we put this into practice with our squat example, it could look like picking up a very heavy piece of furniture that needs to be moved.

-How to do it: Use low reps and heavy weights.
+Use low reps and heavy weights.
 When training for maximum strength, you’ll want to aim for 1-5 reps per set and do the exercise with an RPE of 9-10 (even 9.5-10 if you’ve been training for a while).
 You can also think about this as getting close to your 1RM, matching it, or even pushing it farther.
 Doing exercises like this requires a high level of stability- you’ll want to do the most basic variation of each exercise to be able to lift the most weight (back squat, conventional or sumo deadlift, basic bench press, etc.), and you’ll most likely need a barbell to be able to add enough weight for the exercise.

 Extra: Because training for maximum strength isn’t always the most applicable to people’s lives, I also wanted to mention submaximal training.
 It’s a similar idea to maximum strength, but a bit less intense (we don’t usually go around needing to lift hundreds of pounds in our daily life).
 For submaximal training, you’ll still want to do low reps with heavy weights, but this time with an RPE of 8-9 and 3-6 reps per set.